Skyfillers/sf_simple_faq/README.md

 ## Installation

-Clone the extension from https://github.com/Skyfillers/sf_simple_faq.git into your TYPO3 installation and install it.
+Download the extension from TER or clone from https://github.com/Skyfillers/sf_simple_faq.git into your TYPO3 installation and install it.
-Then add the TypoScript Template to your root template.
+Then add the static TypoScript Template to your root template.

 ## Configuration